Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.SQL.md

 ### Configure with Azure CLI

+To enable Microsoft Defender for SQL:

+- Set the `Standard` pricing tier for Microsoft Defender for SQL.

+For example:

 ```bash
 az security pricing create -n 'SqlServers' --tier 'standard'
 ```

 ### Configure with Azure PowerShell

+To enable Microsoft Defender for SQL:

+- Set the `Standard` pricing tier for Microsoft Defender for SQL.

+For example:

 ```powershell
 Set-AzSecurityPricing -Name 'SqlServers' -PricingTier 'Standard'